What is an NFT?

 NFT is an acronym for non-fungible token.
 Although these three letters changed the concept of digital ownership for many, they continue to cause confusion and frustration for others.

-In short, non-fungible means distinct and unduplicatable, while a token is an item stored on a blockchain.
+In short, non-fungible means distinct and unduplicatable, while a token is a digital asset stored on a blockchain.

 What are NFTs?